cpmpercussion/keras-mdn-layer/README.md

 ## Installation

 This project requires Python 3.6+.
-You can clone or download this repository and then install via `python setup.py install`, or copy the `mdn` folder into your own project.

-You can easily install this package directly from Github via `pip` like so:
+You can easily install this package from [PyPI](https://pypi.org/project/keras-mdn-layer/) via `pip` like so:

-    pip install git+git://github.com/cpmpercussion/keras-mdn-layer.git#egg=keras-mdn-layer
+    python3 -m pip install keras-mdn-layer

 And finally, import the `mdn` module in Python: `import mdn`

+Alternatively, you can clone or download this repository and then install via `python setup.py install`, or copy the `mdn` folder into your own project.

 ## Examples